 Just one of the “Fascist concordats” is still substantially in place.
 Italy has got rid of the Mussolini concordat, Spain has replaced the Franco concordat, Austria has eroded through amendments the Dollfuss concordat and Portugal has scrapped the concordat made with Salazar.
 Only Germany still retains its Vatican concordat with Hitler.

 The German postwar constitution was carefully designed by the Allies to decentralise the country and hence it handed over many formerly federal powers to the individual states.
 Thus the federal government has lost the constitutional power to revise the concordat.
 Instead, it is left up to the states to renegotiate directly with the Vatican in areas like education which under their control.
 This allows the Vatican to push for the maximal concessions obtainable in each region of the country.
-The Vatican now has a web of concordats throughout Germany concerning individual states and even individual institutions.
+The Vatican now has a web of more than 50 concordats throughout Germany concerning individual states and even individual institutions.
 These are further cemented by numerous statutes, regulations, ordinances and other agreements.

 However, the enormous power of both Catholic and Protestant churches in Germany today is not due solely to the concordats or church-state agreements.
 The privileges that these pacts give to the churches are amplified by another fateful German innovation.
 It was the 1919 Constitution of the democratic Weimar Republic which gave the churches wide latitude in substituting their own regulations for the law of the land.